-As SkyEarth Camp Mom, Lacey Proffitt assists wtih registration, class scheduling, and event management and logistics.
+As SkyEarth Camp Mom, Lacey Proffitt assists wtih registration, class scheduling, webmaster, and event management and logistics.
 Have a question?
 She probably has an answer...or will at least make something up!

 Lacey is the part-time Agriculture Lead at Jourdan-Bachman Pioneer Farms, a living history museum showcasing 1800s living in central Texas.
 Her role involves caring for the longhorns, horses, donkeys, chickens, heritage turkeys, and homestead site gardens and crop fields, as well as making spaces for future livestock such as goats, sheep, and pigs.
 Always attracted to the outdoors, she has been fascinated by the interactions and connectivity in natural systems which led her to study biology and the natural sciences in college.
 She uses this background as well as her Permaculture Design Certificate and study of Holistic Management to create thriving agricultural systems at Pioneer Farms.
 In addition to caretaking and land management/planning, she also teaches the farm and garden classes through Pioneer Farms' Folk Arts School.